ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 {NOTE: }

+* This page contains examples of **creating a subscription**.
+  To learn how to consume and process documents sent by the subscription, see these [examples](../../../client-api/data-subscriptions/consumption/examples).

+* For a detailed syntax of the available subscription methods and objects, see this [API overview](../../../client-api/data-subscriptions/creation/api-overview).

 * In this page:
     * [Create subscription - for all documents in a collection](../../../client-api/data-subscriptions/creation/examples#create-subscription---for-all-documents-in-a-collection)
     * [Create subscription - filter documents](../../../client-api/data-subscriptions/creation/examples#create-subscription---filter-documents)